 I am interested in the genetic basis of local adaptation.
 Interactions in the arms race between garter snakes (Thamnophis) and newts (Taricha) vary across the range of the two species.
 The most toxin resistant snakes tend to co-occur with the most toxic newt populations.
 I want to investigate the underlying genetics of the traits that mediate this interaction.
 I plan to examine how patterns of population genetic structure lead to geographic variation in the dynamics of this coevolutionary arms race.

-John Massie, Renée Bogda, Jessica Foss, Claire Allen, Elliott Pillsbury, and Adrienne Gillevet
+John Massie, Renée Bogda, Jessica Foss, Claire Allen, and Elliott Pillsbury

 Former lab members

 Vince Formica (Postdoc 2012)